Wonderful service from start to finish.

 Just a year to go before the United Kingdom leaves the European Union!

 Following the day the UK formally leaves the EU on 29 March 2019, a Brexit transition period will take place until 31 December 2020 during which the parties negotiate the terms of the UK’s post-Brexit relationship with the EU.
-Whilst there are still a lot of uncertainties, there are a few areas which employers and HR should start thinking about which Emilie Gas, Employment Trainee Solicitor, explains here.
+Whilst there are still a lot of uncertainties, there are a few areas which employers and HR should start thinking about which we explain here.

 The immigration regime will change

 As employers, you may want to start carrying out an audit of your workforce in order to identify who might be at risk if the rules on immigration change, and consequently to what extent your business will be impacted by this.

 You should also be ready to support employees from the EU in any immigration applications they may make.
 Employees who do not yet qualify for permanent residency/citizenship are able to apply for a residence card as evidence of their right to live/work in the UK.
 However, EU nationals will need to apply for settled status post-Brexit and therefore the Government has indicated that it is not necessary to make such applications before Brexit (unless an individual is planning on also applying for British citizenship prior to the cut off date).

 Residence cards could still prove to be a useful way of demonstrating when an employee first began exercising their EU Treaty rights, particularly if the employee will apply for settled or temporary status after Brexit.
 Such employees will need to provide all their payslips and a declaration from their employer in order to make the application.